aptech/docs/docs/data-management/data-cleaning.rst

     dataset = getGAUSSHome() $+ "examples/freqdata.dat";

-    // Compute descriptive statistics and print report call dstatmt("freqdata.dat")
+    // Compute descriptive statistics and print report call dstatmt("freqdata.dat");

 ::

     -----------------------------------------------------------------------------------
     Variable      Mean     Std Dev    Variance    Minimum     Maximum    Valid  Missing
     -----------------------------------------------------------------------------------

     AGE          5.678       2.993       8.959          1          10       398       2
     PAY          1.968      0.8019      0.6431          1           3       400       0

 Checking for missing values
 ++++++++++++++++++++++++++++++

 The :func:`ismiss` function checks for missing values in a matrix.
 It will return a value of 1 if any missing values are present in a matrix.

 ::

     // Create one vector with a
     // missing value and one without
     a = { 1, 2, 3 };
     b = { 4, ., 5 };

     // Check whether the vectors contain missing values ret_a = ismiss(a);
-    ret_b = isiass(b);
+    ret_b = ismiss(b);

 After the code above, *ret_a* will equal 0, but *ret_b* will equal 1.